MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 A response includes an `@search.rerankerScore` automatically.
 If you want captions or answers in the response, enable semantic ranking by setting `queryType` to `semantic` or setting `semanticQuery` and adding captions and answers to the request.

-The following example in this section uses the [hotels-sample-index](search-get-started-portal.md) to demonstrate semantic ranking with semantic answers and captions.
+The following examples in this section uses the [hotels-sample-index](search-get-started-portal.md) to demonstrate semantic ranking with semantic answers and captions.

+#### Use queryType=semantic

 If you want to set `queryType` to `semantic`, paste the following request into a web client as a template.
 Replace `search-service-name` with your search service name and replace `hotels-sample-index` if you have a different index name.